promerma/zeoran/README.md

 ## Run the program
-The repository contains an executable shell script that compiles and executes the program.
-To execute the program open the terminal in the directory containing this file and type:

-	./execute

-The first time, it might be necessary to give execution permission to the file execute.
-This can be done by right-clicking on the file > Properties > Permissions > Click on "Allow executing file as program" or through the terminal by typing:

-	chmod +x execute

-#### Requirements:
+#### Requirements

 	1. The compiler g++ needs to be installed.
-In Linux this can be done by:
-		#Check if it is already installed
-		g++ --version
-		#If it s not installed, then install it:
-		sudo apt install g++

 	2. The standard Eigen library needs to be installed.
-In Linux this can be done by:
-		#Check if it is already installed
-		dpkg -l | grep eigen
-		#If it s not installed, then install it:
-		sudo apt-get install libeigen3-dev

-	3. The data directory needs to be in the current directory.

-	4. The files functions.cpp, generate.input, global.h, heaaders.h and libraries.h need to be in the current directory.
+#### Compilation and installation

+The program can be compiled and installed in the system using the makefile.
+Open a terminal in the directory containing all the files and introduce the commands:

+	1. make: Compilation

+	2. sudo make install: Installation

+#### Execution

+	./zeoran

 ## Structure of generate.input